HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/trees.md

   - Birch Trees have higher health, allowing you to buy more time or force your opponent to waste additional ammo.
   - However, all 3 variants can be easily destroyed with any high-DPS weapon in a matter of seconds.
 - If your opponent is hiding behind a Tree to avoid shots or heal up, just shoot the Tree down.
 They have low health and are easy to destroy.
-- In the end game, campers may hide in the overlapping area of two Trees or a single Tree if they have a skin that helps camoflauge them.
+- In the end game, campers may hide in the overlapping area of two Trees or a single Tree if they have a skin that helps camouflage them.
 Shoot a bullet or two into these areas to chase any remaining players out.

 # Trivia